Dr. Kathryn Laskey

 Dr. Bruce Marcot

 Bruce Marcot is a wildlife ecologist and researcher who has been applying Netica to ecological modelling for several years.
 (See the Literature tab for links to some of his recent works).
-To specially note are the links on his web page to:
+The following links are of particular interest:

 Dr. Kevin Korb